 Government supplies breeder registration number (BRN)

-South Australian Standards and Guidelines for Breeding and Trading Companion Animals 2017
+The South Australian Standards and Guidelines for Breeding and Trading Companion Animals 2017 set out standards that have legal effect in two ways:

 |Tasmania||Cat Management Act 2009|